hillarykrumbholz/Belly_Button_Biodiversity_Deployment/README.md

 # Belly Button Biodiversity Deployment

 ## Project Overview
 To use Plotly.js, a JavaScript data visualization library, to create an interactive data visualization for the web.
-Completed work will then be displayed in a portfolio created for this project that is easily accessible to the public.
+Completed work is then displayed in an online portfolio that is easily accessible to the public.

 ### Resources
 - Data source: samples.json